atreyasha/spp-explainability/README.md

                          (default: 5)
 ```

-#### Resume single SoPa++ model training
+##### Resume neural SoPa++ model training

-To resume training of a single SoPa++ model using our defaults on the CPU, execute:
+To resume training of a single neural SoPa++ model using our defaults on the CPU, execute:

 ```shell
 bash scripts/train_resume_spp_cpu.sh /path/to/model/directory
 ```

-To resume training of a single SoPa++ model using our defaults on a single GPU, execute:
+To resume training of a single neural SoPa++ model using our defaults on a single GPU, execute:

 ```shell
 bash scripts/train_resume_spp_gpu.sh /path/to/model/directory
 ```

-#### Resume grid SoPa++ model training
+##### Resume grid-based neural SoPa++ model training

-To resume grid-based training of SoPa++ models using our defaults on the CPU, execute:
+To resume grid-based training of neural SoPa++ models using our defaults on the CPU, execute:

 ```shell
 bash scripts/train_resume_spp_grid_cpu.sh /path/to/model/directory
 ```

-To resume grid-based training of SoPa++ models using our defaults on a single GPU, execute:
+To resume grid-based training of neural SoPa++ models using our defaults on a single GPU, execute:

 ```shell
 bash scripts/train_resume_spp_grid_gpu.sh /path/to/model/directory